 Gingivitis is the earliest stage of gum disease and is characterized as an inflammation of the gums.
 However, if it is caught soon enough, gingivitis is treatable and reversible.
 Periodontitis is gum disease and can also impact your physical health and wellness.
 For patients with existing conditions including heart problems, gum disease can make disease management more difficult.

 Dr. Jessica Christy of Orchard Hill Dental provides restorative dental treatment to patients including periodontal therapy.
-To contact her Hendersonville, NC dentist office, call (828) 247-7001.
+Contact your dentist in Hendersonville, NC, by calling (828) 247-7001 today.
 You may also request an appointment on our website.

 Causes of Gum Disease